Willie169/Willie169/README.md

 I am also contributing to open-source projects such as [bython](https://github.com/Willie169/bython) and [grammars-v4](https://github.com/Willie169/grammars-v4), and working with my friends in [PythonIsSlowOrg](https://github.com/PythonIsSlowOrg) on projects such as [pisDiplomacy](https://github.com/PythonIsSlowOrg/pisDiplomacy) and [PID](https://github.com/Willie169/PID).<br>
 The languages I used most often are Traditional Chinese (native), English, C/C++, Python, and LaTeX.
 I am also learning Japanese, Java, JavaScript, Rust, HTML, and CSS.

 I am interested in and learning cross-language programming, machine learning, DSA, OS, investment management, and bot trading.
+I mainly simulate trading stocks, futures, and other financial derivatives in [TWSE](https://www.twse.com.tw) and [TAIFEX](https://www.taifex.com.tw).

 My favorite subjects are computer science and information engineering, electrical engineering, economics, finance, physics, mathematics, and philosophy.